dakrone/es-mode/README.md

 HTTP method.
 You can also set the URL with `C-c C-u` and the method with `C-c C-m`.

-This is deprecated in favor of the sense/console-like syntax, as it increases complexity for maintaining es-mode.
+This is deprecated in favor of the console-like syntax, as it increases complexity for maintaining es-mode.

+#### Self signed certificates

+If your ES endpoint has TLS enabled with self signed certificates (this is insecure!) you'll need to make `curl` ignore those.
+There are two ways:

+1. Specify `--insecure` in the Emacs variable `request-curl-options`.
+2. Create a `~/.curlrc` containing `--insecure` (see [the curl man page](https://curl.haxx.se/docs/manpage.html)).

 #### Screenshot